dyne/Zenroom/README.md

 - The Zenroom whitepaper and API documentation: https://decodeproject.github.io/zenroom

 ## Build instructions

+Pre-built binaries are available here https://sdk.dyne.org:4443/view/decode/ - this section is optional for those who want to build this software from source.

 The Zenroom compiles the same base sourcecode to 3 different POSIX compatible ELF binary targets.
 They are: